Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 education;

-exam or as a visit to the doctor;
+an exam or a visit to the doctor;

-Older people often have sensory deficits, which entails two problems:
+Older people often have sensory deficits, which leads to two problems:

 – diagnostic situation